Kodak Panoram: Pricing

 At the turn of the century Fred E. Munsey & Co in Los Angeles was advertising Panoram models at US$8 and US$26 for No.1 and No.4 Panoram models respectively (equivalent to about $252.26 and $819.86 in 2021); little more expensive than the Folding Pocket Kodaks.
-In the United Kingdom in 1913 "Universal Providers" William Whitely Ltd., of Queens Rd in London offered the No.1 model at £2 10 0, and the No.4 £3 10 0 (£297.40 in 2020) and described the camera;"Takes marvellously realistic pictures of broad stretches of landscape and seascape, open spaces in cities, squares. etc. Large groups of people, reviews, regattas, etc.. are all most vividly recorded by the Panoram Kodak.
-When held vertically, most artistic panel pictures are obtainable, such as waterfalls, mountains. etc. Simplicity itself.
-Loaded and Unloaded in Daylight."
+In the United Kingdom in 1913 "Universal Providers" William Whitely Ltd., of Queens Rd in London offered the No.1 model at £2 10 0, and the No.4 £3 10 0 (£297.40 in 2020) and described the camera;Takes marvelously realistic pictures of broad stretches of landscape and seascape, open spaces in cities, squares. etc. Large groups of people, reviews, regattas, etc.. are all most vividly recorded by the Panoram Kodak.
+When held vertically, most artistic panel pictures are obtainable, such as waterfalls, and mountains. etc. Simplicity itself.
+Loaded and Unloaded in Daylight.